-So way back in 2006, the family decided to take a roadtrip to Cameron Highlands.
-In the past we always used to go to Genting Highlands, so this time we decided to go someplace else for a change.
+Way back in 2006, the family decided to take a road trip to Cameron Highlands in Malaysia.
+We always used to drive up to Genting Highlands, so this time we decided to go someplace else for a change.

 We stayed in this place called Strawberry Park Resorts.
 Pretty decent place, there’s a balcony even to look out on the hillside.
 Looking at their room layout, I think we stayed in the Fresno apartments.
 Here was my room, which I affectionately refer to as “the cupboard”.
 I’m pretty sure this was a closet of sorts before they dumped a bed in and converted it to a bedroom.

 There was also some sort of promotion where they gave us some cash vouchers that could be used within the hotel premises.
 I think we used ours to purchase tea back for friends and family, though according to their website, you can use it from things ranging from the spa to dining.